oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 All of that happened above when you logged into Auth0 and loaded the protected servlet.
 Since this servlet handily prints out the JWT, I thought it would be nice to see how to secure a web API using a JWT, which is what you'll see in the next section.

-## Use the JWT to access the protected API
+## Use a JWT to access the protected API

 The `ApiServlet` file defines an API servlet.